Incoming Students

 I am just now having AP scores sent, and registration is tomorrow.
 Based on my scores, I should place into CompSci 201 and Math 202.
 Can I enroll in CompSci 201 and Math 202, or do I have to wait for my AP scores to be received and posted?

 You can enroll in courses that don’t have an enforced prerequisite, but not those with an enforced prerequisite.
-(MATH 202 has an enforced prerequisite; COMPSCI 201 prerequisite is not enforced, so you can enroll without AP scores.)
+(MATH 202 has an enforced prerequisite; COMPSCI 201 prerequisite is not enforced so you can enroll without AP scores.)
 Refer to the individual department's placement guidelines for more information.
-Look on the class details page, under the Class Attributes section, to see if there is an enforced prerequisite.
+Look on the class details page, under the Enrollment Requirements section, to see if there is an enforced prerequisite.
 Unenforced prerequisites are listed under the Description section of the class details page.

-Can AP scores be used to fulfill curriculum requirements like QS, ALP and CZ?
+Can AP scores be used to fulfill curriculum requirements like QC, HI, and NW?

 No, AP credits don’t fulfill curriculum requirements.